ZhixueD/dataproc-spark--data-pipeline-google-cloud-/README.md

 1. Create Google Cloud Storage Bucket
 2. Create a virtual machine from google compute engine.
 3. using virtual machine to install packages and download data from Kaggle open datasets and upload it google cloud storage.
+4. Create a dataproc cluster
-4. Create a python file for Dataproc and PySpark
+5. Create a python file for Dataproc and PySpark
-5. Create a workflow
+6. Create a workflow
-6. Data analyze in Bigquery (by using Bigquery ML for creating a machine learing model of recommendation system for restaurant for user).
+7. Data analyze in Bigquery (by using Bigquery ML for creating a machine learing model of recommendation system for restaurant for user).

 ## 1. Create Google Cloud Storage Bucket